KitchenInsight/kitcheninsight.github.io/drafts/chocolate_chip_cookie_v1.md

+---
+layout: post
+title:  "Every cookie is not the same"
+date:   2016-11-03 16:05:19 +0100
+categories: jekyll update
+---

+The [Good Eats](https://en.wikipedia.org/wiki/Good_Eats) series by chef [Alton Brown](https://en.wikipedia.org/wiki/Alton_Brown) are very entertaining as well as educational.
+In one episode called [Three chips for sister Marsha](http://www.foodnetwork.com/shows/good-eats/cl-series/three-chips-for-sister-marsha2.html), Alton Brown was bullied by his sister Marsha and had to make three chocolate chip cookies for her, each with distinct texture, called *The Chewy*, *The Puffy*, and *The Thin*.
+He managed to tune the consistency of a baked cookie by choosing different ingredients -- all-purpose flour or cake flour, butter or shortening, baking soda or baking powder, etc.

+It's perhaps nothing special for a chef to make different kinds of cookies.
+What is special, howover, is that he has a proper explanation for each choice that he makes!
+Proper because they are not the kind of reasons that his grandmother did it that way or things like that.
+For example, because of the difference in compositions between baking powder and baking soda, baking powder would act already at low temperature.
+This way a cookie would have no time to spread before it will grow, which makes it puffy rather than thin!
+Btw, before that I didn't know that baking soda is a base while baking powder is neutral!
+Now to think of it, this is really one of the things that sent me down the path to chase science in home cooking.

+But, there can be more than three types of chocolate chip cookies, right?
+I used to make a crumbly cookie for my daughter before she had tooth, for example.
+What about a cookie that's somewhat chewy and puffy (imagining croissant-cookie..)?

 To find out how many cookies there are, I collected cookie recipes from the [foodnetwork](http://www.foodnetwork.com) site <sup>[1](#myfootnote1)</sup>, parsed them, and ran clustering analysis on the ingredient usage.
-For the details of data extraction and transformation, see this post.
 Here is a summary of the results.

 ## Alton Brown's "Three Chips"